-Prior to the closing of our IPO in October 2020, there has been no public market for shares of our common stock.
+Prior to the closing of our IPO in October 2020, there was no public market for shares of our common stock.
 An active trading market for our shares may not be sustained.
 You may not be able to sell your shares quickly or at the market price if trading in shares of our common stock is not active.
 As a result of these and other factors, you may be unable to resell your shares of our common stock.
 Further, an inactive market may also impair our ability to raise capital by selling shares of our common stock and may impair our ability to enter into strategic partnerships or acquire companies or products by using our shares of common stock as consideration.

-The price of our stock may be volatile, and you could lose all or part of your investment.
+The trading price of our common stock may be volatile, and you could lose all or part of your investment.

 The trading price of our common stock is likely to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
-In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Ouarterly Report on Form 10-O, these factors include:
+For example, the closing price of our common stock since its trading began on October 9, 2020 to May 11, 2021 has ranged from a low of \$14.63 to a high of \$32.42.
+In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include: